 Code

-Figure 12— Phase function of a cylindrical Fourier lens. (left) The 2D phase profile showing how phase varies quadratically with x. (right) The resulting deflection angle as a function of position, showing the linear relationship that causes focusing.
+Figure 7— Phase function of a cylindrical Fourier lens. (left) The 2D phase profile (grayscale, showing the real part of the transmittance) varies quadratically with x. (right) The resulting deflection angle as a function of position, showing the linear relationship that causes focusing.

 This phase profile causes the wave at position \((x, y)\) to be deflected by angles \(\theta_x= \sin^{-1}(\lambda \partial \phi / \partial x)=\sin^{-1}(-x / f)\) and \(\theta_y=0\).
 For small values where \(|x / f| \ll 1\), the deflection angle simplifies to \(\theta_x \approx-x / f\), creating a linear relationship between deflection angle and position.
 When a plane wave illuminates this transparency, each point of the wavefront experiences a position-dependent deflection, transforming the overall wavefront shape.
 At each position \(x\), the local wavevector is redirected by an angle \(-x / f\), causing all light rays to converge at a focal point located at distance \(f\) from the transparency along the optical axis, as illustrated below.

 This transparency operates exactly like a cylindrical lens with focal length \(f\).
-Extending this concept, a transparency with transmittance \(f(x, y)=\exp \left[j \pi\left(x^2+y^2\right) / \lambda f\right]\) acts as a spherical lens with focal length \(f\).
-This elegant mathematical expression perfectly captures the phase transformation property of a thin lens.
+Extending this concept, a transparency with transmittance \(f(x, y)=\exp \left[i \pi\left(x^2+y^2\right) / \lambda f\right]\) acts as a spherical lens with focal length \(f\).
+This is consistent with the thin-lens transmission factor \(t(x,y) = \exp[-ik(x^2+y^2)/2f]\) derived in the previous lecture, and with the result proved there that the back focal plane of a lens delivers the exact Fourier transform of the front focal plane field.